Generate C or C++ Code from Stateflow Blocks

 Integrate external code

 External Code Integration (Simulink Coder)

-Code Integration (Embedded Coder)
+External Code Import (Embedded Coder)

 Include external code only for library charts in a portable, self-contained library for use in multiple models

 Integrate External Code for Library Charts (Simulink Coder)

 Integrate External Code for Library Charts (Embedded Coder)

 Performance (Simulink Coder)

 Traceability of Stateflow Objects in Generated Code

 Traceability comments provide a way to: